wp-plugins/mail-chimp-add-on-for-restrict-content-pro/readme.txt

 This plugin will add a Mail Chimp Newsletter signup option to the member registration form in Restrict Content Pro.

 Learn more about Restrict Content Pro: http://pippinsplugins.com/restrict-content-pro-premium-content-plugin/

+A dramatically improved [Pro version](https://section214.com/product/rcp-mailchimp-pro/) of this plugin is available from Dan Griffiths of Section214.
+The pro version includes level-specific subscriptions, eCommerce tracking, automatic subscriptions, status tracking, and more.
+[Upgrade to Pro](https://section214.com/product/rcp-mailchimp-pro/).

 == Changelog ==